Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 Diagnosing eczema involves examining the appearance of the skin, as well as asking questions about you and your family’s medical history.
 They may ask about a history of allergies, asthma and hay fever which are common alongside atopic eczema.

-Treating eczema and psoriasis
+Treating eczema & psoriasis

 Although eczema and psoriasis can’t be cured, they can be managed with certain treatments.